 Agile is a belief rather than a methodology.
 The Agile Statements and Principles can be interpreted in a lot of different ways.

-It’s important to understand that Agile does not propose any specific tools or dynamics.
-Instead, the focus is put exclusively on values.
+It’s important to understand that the Agile Mnaifesto and Principles do not propose any specific tools or dynamics.
+Instead, they focus exclusively on values.

 Some of the methodologies that suscribe to this ideology already existed before the Agile Manifesto.

 Your own methodology, if guided by these Manifesto and Principles, can be Agile too!

 Even the parents of the manifesto started by stating their work was in progress.